akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 **Tell Julia that her translation project is "in progress"**

-Then, your connector needs to set this attribute to `false` and change the `Translation status` attribute to `IN PROGRESS` to indicate Julia that the translation is being processed by one of your translators.
+Then, your connector needs to set the "translation queued" attribute to `false` (To prevent the product from being reprocessed by the connector) and change the `Translation status` attribute to `IN PROGRESS` to indicate Julia that the translation is being processed by one of your translators.

 **Retrieve "text" product attributes**